 - Focus on Shaping Strategy – A mission statement should create boundaries, exhibit the responsibility of your company, and also outline your level of authority.

 - Display Innovation and Adaptability – The mission statement should compel by displaying a high level of innovation and being extremely adaptable.
 Remember, as your company evolves, your mission statement should also evolve.

-A compelling mission statement is convincing and is able to get right to the point.
-It is also memorable.
+A great mission statement is convincing, right to the point, and memorable.